Short URL for this page:

 Prayer by the Rev. Herbert Shipman, Chaplain of the Military Academy.

 Presentation of the monument to the United States Army by Brig.
-Gen. Indicates a West Point graduate and gives his Class.John M. Wilson, Chief of Engineers, United States Army.
+Gen. Indicates a West Point graduate, Class of 1860: a link to his biographical entry in Cullum's Register.John M. Wilson, Chief of Engineers, United States Army.

 Acceptance by Lieut.
 Gen. John M. Schofield, retired, and presentation to the General Government.